EICR Certificate Cost

 How Much Does a Commercial EICR Cost?

-In the UK, the cost of a commercial EICR is between £200 and £500, depending on the property size and number of circuits.
+In the UK, the cost of a commercial EICR is between £200 and £500, depending on the size of the commercial properties and the number of circuits.
 The commercial EICR price per circuit is usually between £10 and £50, with prices depending on the complexity of the circuit, ease of access, and their age.

 Sources